 Through February 7, 2020 (by 5:00 p.m.
 CST)

 Voting will take place on the following site: https://woobox.com/p7jy53

 Notification and Finalists

-- Judges will select the winners from the top ten finalists
+Judges will select the winners from the top ten finalists and the two wildcards.

 Winners Will Receive

-- Top 3 teams will receive awards and prizes at the March 3 event.
+The top three teams will receive awards and prizes at the celebration event.

 Disqualification may occur if: